U.S. flag

 Attorney General Guidelines

-In addition to SORNA’s codified requirements, the Attorney General has issued guidelines and a rule to assist jurisdictions with implementation of the law, and the SMART Office has issued implementation documentation with additional guidance.
+In addition to SORNA’s codified requirements, the Attorney General has issued guidelines and two rules to assist jurisdictions with implementation of the law, and the SMART Office has issued implementation documentation with additional guidance.
 Jurisdictions should use these documents, along with the statute (P.L.
 109-248) and the guidelines and regulations issued by the Attorney General, when developing legislation and policies to substantially implement SORNA.

 Supplemental Guidelines for Juvenile Registration Under the Sex Offender Registration and Notification Act